StaticcaptureValue: boolean

 Unsubscribe from all public channels.

-Unsubscribe from the ticker
+Unsubscribe from the ticker channel.

-Unsubscribe from the trades
+Unsubscribe from the trades channel.

-Listens once to the abort
+Listens once to the abort event on the

-provided signal
+provided signal.

-Listening to the abort
+Listening to the abort event on abort

 signals is unsafe and may lead to resource leaks since